dylanjbarth/csi/system-design/image-hosting/design.md

 We know that at a minimum we want to be able to do fast lookups based on the image key.
 Initially this might indicate that a KV store would be a good choice here.
 However, in future, we may want to be able to query based on relationships between users and photos (eg to show a dashboard to the user).
 For downstream image processing, we will also want to take advantage of ACID features we get in a relational DB.
 Also, as we will see below, the amount of data we need to store annually is relatively small, so we likely won't have to think about partitioning for a few years so the added complexity of partitioning our relational DB shouldn't be a major factor in our decision making process.

 If two users upload the same photo, we don't want to reprocess it.
-We can use a hash function (eg MD5 because it doesn't need cryptographic guarantees) to generate deterministic IDs for each piece of unique content uploaded.
+We can use a hash function (eg MD5 could be fine because it's sort of fast and we don't need cryptographic guarantees) to generate deterministic IDs for each piece of unique content uploaded.
 If a second user uploads the same exact photo, once we hash it we will see we already have a record for this image and associat the existing record with the second user in addition to the first.

 We can have 3 tables: